Plan Your Visit in Denali National Park (2025)

 • There is only one road that runs through the park.
 Private vehicles can drive only a small section, usually to Mile 15.
 Those interested in exploring more of the Denali Park Road must use buses.

 • If you are not joining a narrated bus tour, you must pay a $15 per person entrance fee (valid for seven days).
 Kids 15 and younger are free.
-If traveling in a group of 3 or 4 people, you should purchase a Denali Annual Pass.
-The cost is $45 in 2023 and is valid for one year for four adults.
-You can also use your America the Beautiful Pass if you have one already.
+If you are traveling in a group of three or four people, you should purchase a Denali Annual Pass.
+The cost is $45 in 2024 and is valid for one year for four adults.
+You can also use your America the Beautiful Pass if you already have one.

 • Take care of your bus tour tickets and accommodation long before your visit!
-Denali is a very busy park in the summertime, and the best-narrated tours are usually sold out long before the season starts.
+In the summer, Denali NP is a very busy place, and the narrated tours are usually sold out long before the season starts.
 Don’t make a mistake and miss out.
-Reserve your seat ahead of time.
+Reserve your seat ahead of time (or let us do it for you!)

 • Expect the unexpected.
 Weather in Alaska is usually quite unpredictable, but the Alaska Range weather forecasting is even more challenging.
 Always pack a quality rain jacket, good shoes, and a warm layer.
-A light winter hat and gloves might be useful as well.
+A light winter hat and gloves might also be useful.

 • Be prepared and learn more about Wilderness Safety.